ScreamBun/jadn-node/jadn-v1.0-wd01.md

 Property Rights section of the TC's web page ([https://www.oasis-open.org/committees/openc2/ipr.php](https://www.oasis-open.org/committees/openc2/ipr.php)).

-## 1.2 Terminology
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](#rfc2119)] and [[RFC8174](#rfc8174)] when, and only when, they appear in all capitals, as shown here.

-## 1.3 Definitions
+## 1.3 Terminology

-### 1.3.1 Schema
+### 1.3.1 Glossary

+* **Schema**:
     An abstract schema, or information model, describes the structure and value constraints of information used by applications.
 A concrete schema, or data model, describes the structure and value constraints of a document used to store information or communicate it between applications.

-### 1.3.2 Document
+* **Graph**:
+    A mathematical structure used to model pairwise relations between objects.
+A graph is made up of nodes and edges.
+    An information model is a graph where nodes define information types and edges define relationships between types.

+* **Package**:
+    A namespace for the set of nodes it contains.
+A node may reference nodes contained in other packages by namespace.

+* **Document**:
-A document is a series of octets described by a data format applied to an information model, or equivalently, by a data model.
+    A series of octets described by a data format applied to an information model, or equivalently, by a data model.

-### 1.3.3 Well-formed
+* **Well-formed**:
     A well-formed document follows the syntactic structure of the document's media type.

-### 1.3.4 Valid
+* **Valid**:
     An instance is valid if it satisfies the constraints defined in an information model.
     A document is valid if it is well-formed and also corresponds to a valid instance.

-### 1.3.5 Data Format
+* **Data Format**:
-A data format, defined by serialization rules, specifies the media type (e.g., application/xml, application/json, application/cbor), design goals (e.g., human readability, efficiency), and style preferences for documents in that format.
+    A data format, defined by serialization rules, specifies the media type (XML, JSON, ...), design goals (human readability, efficiency), and style preferences for documents in that format.
-This specification defines XML, JSON, M-JSON, and CBOR data formats.
+    This specification defines a baseline set of data formats.
 Additional data formats may be defined for any media types that can represent instances of the JADN information model.

-Serialization rules for a data format define how instances of each type are represented in documents of that format.

-### 1.3.6 Instance
+* **Instance**:
     An instance, or API value, is an item of application information to which a schema applies.
-An instance has one of the core types defined in [Section 3](#3-jadn-types), and a set of possible values depending on the type.
-The core types are:
+    An instance has one of the base types defined in [Section 3](#3-jadn-types) and value constraints defined in the schema by type name.
+    The base types are:

-* **Simple:** Null, Boolean, Binary, Integer, Number, String
+    * **Primitive:** Null, Boolean, Binary, Integer, Number, String
-* **Selector:** Enumerated, Choice
+    * **Enumeration:** Enumerated
-* **Container:** Array, ArrayOf(value_type), Map, MapOf(key_type, value_type), Record.
+    * **Structured:** Array, ArrayOf(value_type), Choice, Map, MapOf(key_type, value_type), Record.

-Since mapping types cannot have two fields with the same key, behavior for a JADN document that tries to define an instance having two fields with the same key is undefined.

-Note that JADN schemas may define their own extended type system.
-This should not be confused with the core types defined here.
-As an example, "IPv4-Address" is a reasonable extended type for a schema to define, but the definition is based on the Binary core type.
-There is only one relationship between core types: a container type contains other types.
-But schemas may define extended relationships between instances, for example "owner" or "performer", using [links](#336-links).

-#### 1.3.6.1 Instance Equality
+* **Equality**:
-Two JADN instances are said to be equal if and only if they are of the same core type and have the same value according to the information model.
-Mere formatting differences, including a document's data format, are insignificant.
+    Two instances are equal if and only if they are of the same type and have the same value according to the information model.
+Formatting differences, including a document's data format, are insignificant.
     An IPv4 address serialized as a JSON dotted-quad is equal to an IPv4 address serialized as a CBOR byte string if and only if they have the same 32 bit value.
-Two Record instances are equal if and only if each field in one has exactly one field with a key equal to the other's, and that other field has an equal value.
-Because Record keys are ordered, an instance serialized as an array in one document can be compared for equality with an instance serialized as a map in another.
+    A Record instance serialized as an array is equal to a Record instance serialized as a map if and only if they have the same keys and the same value for each key.

-### 1.3.7 Serialization
+* **Serialization**:
     Serialization, or encoding, is the process of converting application information into a document.
-De-serialization, or decoding, converts a document into an instance usable by an application.
+    De-serialization, or decoding, converts a document into information instances usable by an application.

-### 1.3.8 Description
+* **Description**:
     Description elements are reserved for comments from schema authors to readers or maintainers of the schema, and are ignored by applications using the schema.

+### 1.3.2 Key words used to indicate requirement levels
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](#rfc2119)] and [[RFC8174](#rfc8174)] when, and only when, they appear in all capitals, as shown here.

 ## 1.4 Normative References
 ###### [ES9]